 Girona, Temps de Flors!

-From 12 to 20 May 2018 visit Girona, Temps de Flors!
+In may visit Girona, Temps de Flors!
 The old town dresses up with spectacular spaces of flowers and plants.
 The exhibition converts into unique gardens, monuments, urban spaces and corners of the city, by painting them colourful and leaving penetrating aromas.
 City and nature are together in the same space!

 A charming village that retains its roots.
 White houses, narrow streets, shops, and especially beautiful coves.
 And for people who like sports, arrive at Cadaqués by walkway, a routes that follow the beaches and coves of the Costa Brava.
 Discover a beautiful way to know the surroundings.